 Q: What are you working on at the moment?

-A: production and mixing for Broadway singer Mike Wartella's debut EP, various singles with different singers, and production for a full length album with a 9-piece funk band in NYC.
+A: production and mixing for Broadway singer Mike Wartella's debut EP, various singles with different singers, production for a full length album with a 9-piece funk band in NYC.
+Scoring a new Musical called Breaking Silence, a dark comedy about addiction, trauma and recovery.

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?